pragna3101/OASIS-INFOBYTE-FOR-DATA-SCIENCE/README.md

 <h1> Car Price Prediction with Machine Learning</h1>

-A machine learning model that predicts the price of a car based on various features such as brand, year, fuel type, transmission, mileage, and engine size.\n
+A machine learning model that predicts the price of a car based on various features such as brand, year, fuel type, transmission, mileage, and engine size./n
 Tech Stack: Python, Pandas, Scikit-learn, Linear Regression

 <h1> Email Spam Detection with Machine Learning</h1>